 Visiting Caseworkers

-Our Visiting Caseworker Service help households with more complex needs to make grant applications, while also working helping them to access support from local authorities and other organisations, including Disability Living Allowance and Personal Independence Payments.
+Our Visiting Caseworker Service Service helps households with more complex needs to make grant applications, while also working with them to access support from local authorities and other organisations, including Disability Living Allowance and Personal Independence Payments.
 Households are referred to the Service following assessment by our Charitable Services Team.

 "We felt like there was a grown up in the room who knew what was happening, which is invaluable when you're a bit at sea and you're trying to do the best for your children, but you're not sure how to get there."